School of Humanities

 Students who are interested in reading and sharing thoughts on newly published Anglophone fiction are cordially invited to join the CCCL Book Club.
 For more information, click here.

-Carolin Gebauer is a lecturer of English literature and culture at the Department of English and American Studies and a postdoctoral researcher at the Center for Narrative Research.
+Carolin Gebauer is Lecturer in British Literature and Culture and a postdoctoral researcher at the Center for Narrative Research.
 Her research focuses on contemporary British and Anglophone fiction, historical and contemporary representations of mobility across media, storytelling as cultural practice, and transdisciplinary narrative research as well as migration and mobility studies.
-Dr. Gebauer is part of the Horizon 2020 project OPPORTUNITIES, which explores representations of migration in the European public sphere.
-She is the author of Making Time: World Construction in the Present-Tense Novel (De Gruyter, 2021) and a member of the executive team of DIEGESIS, a bilingual interdisciplinary e-journal dedicated to narrative research.
+Dr. Gebauer is part of the EU-funded Horizon 2020 project "Crises as OPPORTUNITIES: Towards a Level Telling Field on Migration and a New Narrative of Successful Integration," which explores representations of migration in the European public sphere.
+She is the author of the award-winning monograph Making Time: World Construction in the Present-Tense Novel (De Gruyter, 2021) and a member of the executive team of DIEGESIS, a bilingual interdisciplinary e-journal dedicated to narrative research.
 In October 2021, Dr. Gebauer became a research fellow of the Young ZiF of the Center for Interdsiciplinary Research at the University of Bielefeld.
+Since January 2024, she has also been a postdoctoral fellow ("Junges Kolleg") at the North Rhine-Westphalian Academy of Sciences, Humanities and the Arts.

 Current Projects (Selection)